Sleek-Algo/sa-hosted-checkout-for-woocommerce/readme.txt

 - [React.js](https://react.dev/) – React.js is used to manage the plugin’s admin interface components for a dynamic and responsive user experience.
 - [Ant Design](https://ant.design/) – We used Ant Design and [Ant Design ProComponents](https://procomponents.ant.design/en-US) to create a polished and intuitive UI for the plugin's admin interfaces.
 - [WordPress Scripts](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-scripts/) – WordPress Scripts manage the plugin’s build system, as the admin interface is developed in React’s JSX syntax, with builds generated via WordPress's robust tooling.
-- [Freemius WordPress SDK](https://github.com/Freemius/wordpress-sdk/) – The Freemius SDK enables premium license integration and management, making it easy for users to upgrade to the premium version and manage their licenses directly within WordPress.

 = 😍 Useful Links 📌 =
 * [Documentation](https://www.sleekalgo.com/sa-hosted-checkout-for-woocommerce/#installation-guide)